grigor-gatchev/Does-Llama-3.1-7b-react-to-emotions/README.md

 for all models tested.
 Emotional-versus-neutral energy per token was within ±0.1% (GPU, dense) to ±2.5% (worst row).

-The data files and a paper are coming later.
+## Acknowledgement

+This toolset was developed in collaboration with Claude/Anthropic.
+I carry the responsibility for all errors inside.
+(And I am the likely source of all of them.)

+Claude is also the author of the second part of the legend below. :-)

+## Conclusion

 There is a legend that a British lord played trumpet for the plants in his garden for a month.
 At the end of the month, he wrote in his diary: "The experiment was successful - I established that plants do not react to playing trumpet to them."

 The legend also says that he continued to play trumpet for the plants for years after that.
-When asked why he continues to do it, he answered: "The plants might not enjoy that, but I sure do."
+When asked why he continues to do it, he answered: "The plants might not enjoy it, but I sure do."